Scikit-learn

 • No Deep Learning Support: If you're working on unstructured data (images, text, audio), you'll want to look at TensorFlow or PyTorch.

-But these aren’t flaws—they’re signs to use a deliberate design philosophy: keep it lean, interpretable, and flexible.
+But these aren’t flaws.
+They’re signs to use a deliberate design philosophy: keep it lean, interpretable, and flexible.

 Closing Thoughts and How to Take Action